priya-sachdeva/sennder-assignment/README.md

 5. **tests**

     This is the directory that contains the test to be executed.
-Consider this quivalent to the test cases you would have for manual testing
+Consider this equivalent to the test cases you would have for manual testing

 ## Thank You!
 Thank you for the opportunity.
 It was fun doing the assignment.